(Pocket-lint) - The BBC has finished its full Public Interest Test into new BBC iPlayer features and has sent the plans to Ofcom.

-The BBC is opening public consultation over significant changes to its iPlayer service.
-It hopes to offer more value for money to licence fee payers in the UK by offering more Netflix style box set and on demand features.
+The corporation hopes to offer more value for money to licence fee payers in the UK by offering more Netflix style box sets and on demand features.

 In addition, if approved, iPlayer will host more content from the BBC archive and complete series box set for selected titles.
 These will be made of returning series and their previous series.